 During the review phase, the prospect begins to identify their problem and explore possible solutions.
 To stick with our unhappy office workers, they can see a doctor for wrist pain and find that they have RSI.

 The last stage is the decisive stage.
 This is when the perspective takes a long list of possible solutions and decides what actions to take.
 As sellers, we hope that the buyer will choose our product instead of one of our competitors!
 Our office worker can choose between a gel pad and an ergonomic signal.
-It would be best if you also decided which brand to choose and where to buy.
+It would be best if you also decided which brand to choose and where to buy it.

 When developing content, it is helpful to think about your target audience and their stage on the way to the buyer.
 For example, an ergonomic keyboard manufacturer could write a blog about RSI aimed at potential buyers in the awareness phase.
 In this blog post, the reader can be asked to subscribe to a newsletter with special offers for people in the decision-making phase.